 The maximum service interval on late-model BMWs with this system is 25,000 km (15,500 miles, which the driver information display rounds up to read 16,000 miles).
 As the CBS system tracks fuel usage, it deducts mileage in 1,000-mile chunks from the remaining oil life.
 When there is an estimated 1,250 miles of oil life left, or if the oil quality sensor indicates a change is due sooner, the service reminder light comes on, and the oil status indicator changes color from green to yellow.
 Keep in mind that the 15,500-mile oil change interval is based on using BMW's High Performance 5W-30 synthetic oil, not ordinary oil.
 Also, most of these engines hold 7, 8 or 9 quarts of oil, depending on their crankcase capacity.

-It isn’t clear whether BMW takes into consideration wear factors that accumulate with normal driving.
+It is not clear whether BMW takes into consideration wear factors that accumulate with normal driving.
 A 15,500-mile oil change interval may be okay for a low-mileage engine with no piston ring or cylinder wear, but what about an engine with 100,000 or 150,000 miles on the odometer?
 Such long oil change intervals with a high-mileage engine that has more blowby and wear than a new engine may be asking for trouble.

 On older BMWs (up to model year 2000), a special tool can be used to reset the oil service reminder light.
 These tools typically sell for $100 to $150, and plug into a round 20-pin diagnostic connector in the engine compartment.
 Just remove the connector cover, attach the tool, then flip a switch or press a button to reset the service reminder.
 Some of these tools can also read and clear powertrain codes.